syedrz/Face_and_LicensePlates_Anonymizer/README.md

 # understand.ai Anonymizer

-To improve privacy and make it easier for companies to comply with GDPR, we at [understand.ai](https://understand.ai/) decided to open-sourcing our anonymization software and weights for a model trained on our in-house datasets for faces and license plates.
+To improve privacy and make it easier for companies to comply with GDPR, [understand.ai](https://understand.ai/) decided to open-sourcing their anonymization software and weights for a model trained on their in-house datasets for faces and license plates.
 To make it easy for everyone to use these weights in their own projects the model is trained with [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).